 - 1. Primary Contractors must place Reinvestment Funds in a separate restricted account.
 Bank statements for the account must be submitted monthly.
 Bank statements are to be reconciled monthly. - 2.
-Reinvestment Funds can be deposited when identified, but must be placed in a restricted account within thirty (30) days of the OMHSAS written approval of the reinvestment plan(s). - 3.
+Reinvestment Funds can be deposited when identified but must be placed in a restricted account within thirty (30) days of the OMHSAS written approval of the reinvestment plan(s). - 3.
 Report #12 Reinvestment Report is the format used for the monthly report as outlined in the Financial Reporting Requirements-HealthChoices Behavioral Health Program document (Attachment 6, updated annually). - 4.
 Report #12 must be prepared on a cash-basis (report deposits and payments in the month in which they occur).
 No accruals for services should be reflected in this report. - 5.
 A separate report is required for HealthChoices recipients and for Other, non-HealthChoices or non-identifiable recipients. - 6.
-Expenses are to be reported based on HealthChoices recipients and for Other, non-HealthChoices or non-identifiable recipients.
-To the extent that is not
+Expenses are to be reported for HealthChoices recipients and for Other, non-HealthChoices or non-identifiable recipients.
+If it is not possible to report expenses for HealthChoices recipients and for Other, non-HealthChoices or non-identifiable recipients and the expenses must be allocated an allocation

-- possible and the expenses must be allocated, then an allocation methodology will need to be submitted and received before written approval from DHS will be generated - 7.
+- methodology must be submitted to DHS for approval. - 7.
 If Reinvestment Funds from more than one (1) Agreement year are being utilized, a separate set of reports must be filled out for each Agreement year's Reinvestment Funds. - 8.
 Interest earned from the reinvestment account must be reported on Report #12.
 Expenditures of interest earned must be consistent with an approved plan. - 9.
-Funds are withdrawn from the reinvestment account in accordance with a plan approved by OMHSAS.
+Funds must be withdrawn from the reinvestment account in accordance with a plan approved by OMHSAS.
 No funds can be distributed, or expenditures incurred, prior to the date of the OMHSAS approval letter. - 10.
 Primary Contractors must return any unexpended Reinvestment Funds to DHS within six (6) months of the date by which funds were approved to be spent, unless the timeframe for expenditure of these funds was extended by OMHSAS.
 After that time, unexpended Reinvestment Funds must be returned to DHS. - 11.
 In the event the Agreement with the Department ends and is not renewed, all funds, except for those in DHS approved reinvestment plans, or Reinvestment Funds in a plan submitted to DHS but which DHS has not taken a positive or negative action, remaining in the Primary Contractor's Special Revenue Fund or Enterprise Fund, or held by any Subcontractor, inclusive of Risk and Contingency Funds, not expended for the HC BH transaction, must be returned to the Department within fourteen (14) months from the expiration of the Agreement.
 Funds identified in a reinvestment plan submitted to DHS, but on which DHS has not taken a positive or negative action, are not considered Discretionary Funds.